- Types Of Games Your Dog Can Play By Itself

 How To Teach A Dog To Play Tennis Ball Container Alone – Step By Step

 - Using an empty colorless tennis ball container, cut small size holes (4 or 3, depending on the size you have) at the center section of the container’s stem.
 We prefer colorless containers because dogs get interested in what they see and smell.

 - Insert treats inside the container and tightly lock the container opening.
 Treats include dog biscuits and Scooby snacks (depending on what your dog likes)

-- Your dog will be looking forward to rolling the container around to get the treats out
+- Your dog will look forward to rolling the container around to get the treats out.

-- If you later notice that he/she had a difficult time getting most of the treats out, you should add more treats inside the container
+- If you later notice that they had difficulty getting most of the treats out, you should add more treats inside the container.

 Note: The tennis container brain game is a simple yet “puzzling” brain game for your dog, and is another game that can successfully occupy your dog without worry of leaving him/her home alone

-The tennis ball container game is mentally stimulating for your dog playing alone.
+The tennis ball container game mentally stimulates your dog to play alone.